-If you are only using one AWK-5222, you will need a second notebook computer equipped with a WLAN card.
-Configure the WLAN card to connect to the AWK-5222 (NOTE: the default SSID is MOXA_1), and change the IP address of the second notebook (B) so that it is on the same subnet as the first notebook (A) that is connected to the AWK-5222.
+If you are only using one AWK-6222, you will need a second notebook computer equipped with a WLAN card.
+Configure the WLAN card to connect to the AWK-6222 (NOTE: the default SSID is MOXA\1), and change the IP address of the second notebook (B) so that it is on the same subnet as the first notebook (A), which is connected to the AWK-6222.

-After configuring the WLAN card, establish a wireless connection with the AWK-5222 and open a DOS window on Notebook B. At the prompt, type:
+After configuring the WLAN card, establish a wireless connection with the AWK-6222 and open a DOS window on Notebook B. At the prompt, type

-ping <IP address of notebook A>

-and then press Enter (see the figure below).
+Testing Method for Two or More AWK-6222s with AP-Client Operation Mode ping <IP address of notebook A> and then press Enter.
 A "Reply from IP address ..." response means the communication was successful.
-A "Request timed out." response means the communication failed.
-In this case, check the configuration to make sure the connections are correct.
+A "Request timed out" response means the communication failed.
+In this case, recheck the configuration to make sure the connections are correct.